ThetaMTX/Gda-2026-project/README.md

-﻿# Gdakon 2026 LCD Display remote control to the rasberry pi A simple program writen (undecided yet) to control the Gdakon 2026 LCD Display from a Raspberry Pi.
+﻿# Gdakon 2026 LCD Display remote control
+A simple program writen (undecided yet) to control the Gdakon 2026 LCD Display from a Raspberry Pi.
 Access the screen remotely via phone app.

 ## Features (to do)